10 Minute Read

 - A commission-based investing professional is paid up-front based on a percentage of the money you invest.
 That percentage varies from one investment to another.

-Even though Dave has a thorough understanding of how retirement investing works, he still prefers to work with a pro.
-It’s an investing professional’s job to stay on top of investing news and trends, but their most valuable role is keeping their clients on track to meet their retirement goals.
+Even though Dave has a thorough understanding of how retirement investing works, he still prefers to work with a financial advisor.
+It’s a pro’s job to stay on top of investing news and trends, but their most valuable role is keeping you on track to meet your retirement goals.

-If you’re looking for an investing professional who is committed to helping you make informed decisions with your money, try SmartVestor.
-It’s a free and easy way to find investing professionals in your area today!
+If you’re looking for a pro who’s committed to helping you make informed decisions with your money, try SmartVestor.
+It’s a free and easy way to find investing advisors in your area.
+Find your SmartVestor Pro today!